 - Ventolin HFA®

-On January 15, 2019, GSK announced a generic version of Ventolin HFA® and on February 24, 2020, the FDA approved the first generic of ProAir HFA®.
-Talk to your doctor if you are taking these medications and are interested in learning more about the generics.
+On January 15, 2019, GlaxoSmithKline announced a generic version of Ventolin HFA®.
+On February 24, 2020, the FDA approved the first generic of ProAir HFA®.
+Talk to your doctor if you are taking these medicines and are interested in learning more about the generics.1,2

-What are the potential side effects of albuterol?
+What are the possible side effects of albuterol?

 - Heart pounding (palpitations)